Andy Russell (singer): Mexico

 In due time, Russell met Carcho Peralta, the owner of the hotel, and he talked to him about his unfortunate situation.
 In response, Peralta offered him the opportunity to sing at the hotel's nightclub, the Capri Room, backed by the orchestra of legendary composer, Agustín Lara.
 Russell accepted.
 His show had a great response from the audience, and he began touring other night club venues in Mexico with similar success.

-His fortunes took a definite turn for the better when his friend Carlos Lopez Rangel, a newspaper editor and host of several radio programs, decided to interview him and tell his story to the public over the course of several programs, like a soap opera.
+His fortunes took a turn for the better when his friend Carlos Lopez Rangel, a newspaper editor and host of several radio programs, decided to interview him and tell his story to the public over the course of several programs, like a soap opera.
 The radio show had a tremendous impact and achieved such high ratings that it produced an outpouring of good will and sympathy for Russell from the Mexican public.
 "The people opened their hearts for me," he said, "They treat[ed] me like a brother."

 Russell realized at this point that he was popular in Mexico, so he made Mexico City his home base, while he performed for his fans.
 The idea of being a Mexican singer was intriguing to him.

 In short order, he was offered a recording contract with RCA Victor Records of Mexico.
 His subsequent recording of "Contigo en la distancia" ("I'm With You Though You're Gone") by Cuban composer César Portillo de la Luz and backed by Mario Ruiz Armengol and his Orchestra was an unparalleled success and was number one on the music charts for eight months.
 His interpretation propelled this song to international fame and was so novel and overpoweringly romantic that it was viewed as influencing the birth rate in Mexico.
 His version of this classic Cuban composition is considered one of the best.

 Furthermore, he signed a deal to do seven motion pictures and began appearing on the top television programs The Colgate Comedy Hour and the Mexican Kraft Music Hall.
 And as long as he remained a resident of Mexico for at least 10 months out of the year, he paid a very small income tax.